Lviv Ukraine Travel Guide

 Lviv's geographical location at the crossroads of empires led to a food-related melting pot.
 Each ruling power and ethnic group left its mark, creating an unique gastronomic identity.

-The city’s the coffee scene, for instance, traces back to Austrian influences, while many flavorful dishes have Polish or Ukrainian peasant roots.
+The city’s coffee culture, for example, traces back to Austrian influences, while many savory dishes have Polish or Ukrainian peasant roots.

 Potatoes, cabbage, beets, mushrooms, various meats (pork, beef, chicken), dairy (sour cream, cheese), and grains (buckwheat, wheat).